danbev/learning-crypto/notes/ec.md

 * the group operation must be closed (can't add points and suddenly have a points that is off the curve.
 * the group operation must be associative.
-* there must be a element called the neutral/identity element.
+* there must be an element called the neutral/identity element.
 * for each element in the group thre must be an inverse of each element.

 ### Group operation